ghuiber/ghuiber.github.io/_posts/2015-03-07-shell-access-to-a-freenas-jail.md

 ### Did it help me?

-As it turned out, mosh doesn't work with a FreeNAS jail because of a locale problem: it wants UTF-8; jails are C. So, now I have Terminal access to the jail, but it won't help mosh.
-Alternative: [this thread](https://forums.freenas.org/index.php?threads/install-mosh-on-freenas.25429/) convinced me that [`tmux`](http://tmux.sourceforge.net/) would be just as good for my needs.
+Not really.
+As it turned out after further googling, mosh doesn't work with a FreeNAS jail because of a locale problem: it wants UTF-8; jails are C. So, now I have Terminal access to the jail, but it won't help mosh.
+Alternative: [this thread](https://forums.freenas.org/index.php?threads/install-mosh-on-freenas.25429/) convinced me that [`tmux`](http://tmux.sourceforge.net/) would be just as good for my needs, and tmux works equally well whether run in the browser or from Terminal.

-### Not really

-tmux works equally well whether run in the browser or from Terminal.
 But I got Terminal ssh going.
 I might as well document how, and keep the notes.
 I do like the Terminal better than the browser-based shell.
 It may yet prove to be a nicer workflow as I interact with this jail to have two terminal windows open rather than toggle between a terminal window and the browser.
 But just for that chance alone, no, going to all this trouble wasn't really worth it.
 Sometimes experience is all you'll gain.